Iceland Hut Based Ski Touring - Troll Peninsula

 It is not uncommon for people to develop very bad blisters if they go from not touring at all to putting in successive long ski touring days.
 You should be able to efficiently get down black diamond runs in most ski areas.
 Again, you do not need to be an extreme skier to do this, but there will be spots where it is best not to fall, and you need to be able to efficiently link turns in a wide variety of snow conditions.
 You should also be aware that skiing on a glacier is much different from skiing in bounds at a ski area.
 Real hazards exist in these mountains and none are marked.
 Prior to your trip you want to focus on skiing in control and being able to ski for long periods without falling.
 You do not need any previous mountaineering experience to do this, but it is nice to have some level of familiarity with the climbing harness, crampons, and ice axe.
 We use these items very rarely, but you will be more confident if you show up with some level of comfort with them.
 We will review their use briefly on day one of the trip.

-Ski Skills Assessment - Iceland Hut Skiing
+Ski Skills Assessment - Iceland Ski Touring

 It can be difficult to determine where different people are in terms of ski ability without skiing with them in advance of a program.
 As we don't always have the opportunity to ski together in advance of all trips we have provided the following list so that potential customers can evaluate their ski skills and choose the most appropriate program.